Bukhanovskyi/Bank_Marketing_Dataset_Machine_Learning_Project/README.md

 - `euribor3m` is the strongest predictor — low interest rates drive subscription
 - `contacted_before` shows dramatic effect: 63.8% conversion for recently contacted vs 8.8% for never contacted
 - `period` matters hugely: Dec/Mar campaigns convert at 50% vs May at only 6.4%
-- `duration` would be the best feature but is post-hoc (data leakage — removed)

 **From Feature Importance:**
-- `euribor3m` dominates all other features by 3-4×
+- `euribor3m` dominates all other features
 - `contact_cellular` is the second most important feature
 - `period_may` acts as a strong negative signal
-- Most one-hot encoded dummies have near-zero importance

 **From Error Analysis:**
-- Model misses ~_______% of actual subscribers (False Negatives)
+- Model misses ~5% of actual subscribers (False Negatives)
-- High-confidence False Positives share similar profiles — clients who look like subscribers on every feature but don't convert
+- Model interprets ~7% of clients who look like subscribers (False Positive)
-- Errors concentrate near the decision threshold — as expected for borderline cases